Tuesday, 20 April 2010

 30 miles from my Godmothers for night stopover, Mark swore; a rare event — could only signify end of the world.
 At that point it seemed like it.
 He had booked the return date for a week later.
 Drove in black silence thinking about volcanic ash cloud-mass transport panic, van hire companies reaction, our lovely house sitter, dogs, etc.

-Luck, new ticket, and few hours later were on slow return ferry.
+Phew.
+New ticket, and few hours later were on slow return ferry.

 Dead calm, great; no lying on anything horizontal for hours, even managed to eat late lunch.
 A big mistake.
 Four hours later I started to feel nasty.
 Delayed psychological sea sickness?
 Worry about where we were going to put the van load of stuff we seemed to have acquired?
 No, roti de agneau (roast lamb) farcied with lively bacteria.